vipulnaik/diet-exercise-health/profile-information/health-profile.md

 was administered local anesthetic.
 For the wisdom tooth removal, I was also administered laughing gas.
 Other than these two procedures, I have not received local anesthetic or laughing gas as an adult.
-I have not been any sedation as an adult.
+I have not been under sedation as an adult.

 ### Ear infection surgery as a child